AMWA-TV/ms-05-02/docs/Framework.md

 - `T` is the elementId type key (p, m or e).
 - `m` is the ordinal of the definition within the class

 Every property, method or event MUST be uniquely identified in a control class using element ids.
-The `level` inside an **elementId** MUST match the inheritance level of the class which defines that element.
+The `level` inside an [element id](Framework.md#ncelementid) MUST match the inheritance level of the class which defines that element.
 Inheritance levels can be calculated by taking the [classId](Framework.md#ncclassid) of a class and counting the indexes after removing all authority keys.

 | ![Non standard model](images/non-standard-model.png) |
 |:--:|